 Our mission is simple… We love to have fun outside with our kids, regardless if it is swimming with manatees in Florida, exploring Central Park in New York or just simply being outdoors PLAYING in your own backyard.
-We try our best to provide you with the best information about simple outdoor ideas and being active outdoors.
+We try our best to provide you with the best information about simple outdoor ideas and being active outdoors as a family.

 Our roots are Scandinavian, American and Canadian and our philosophy is based on the Norwegian word “Friluftsliv”.
 For us, enjoying nature is a lifestyle and a way of life.
 We believe that regardless of where you live, you can live your life the Fresh Air Living way.